 Prospective adoptive parents often have many questions as they begin the process.
 On this page are some common questions and answers.
 We hope you will find them helpful.
 If, after reading them, you still have questions, feel free to contact A Gift of Hope Adoptions.
-You may also use the contact form specifically for adoptive parents.

 If you would like to download a web version of our informational brochure please click here.

 First you must decide what kind of adoption you are interested in pursuing.
 There are several different kinds – public, private, independent, international, domestic, infant, older child, special needs.
 When you have decided which type of adoption fits your family, research the best way to get that adoption process going, as well as the best service provider for you.
 A Gift of Hope Adoptions is a private adoption agency, licensed in Missouri, that specializes in domestic infants.
 We can provide a full service package for adoptive families residing in Missouri, including a homestudy, matching, and post-placement services, all of which are typically required by the law of any state.
 If you are not located in Missouri you can still sign on with A Gift of Hope Adoptions, we will provide you with a matching service.
 Matching birth families with adoptive families is often the hardest part of the adoption process, and we consider it our specialty!